Quick Answer (TL;DR)

 To quantify the cost of technical debt, use the Technical Debt Ratio (TDR) and Mean Time to Resolution (MTTR).
 The TDR gives a clear picture of how much debt exists relative to the system’s overall value, with a ratio below 5% considered acceptable.
 However, a TDR above 30% indicates a critical risk that demands immediate attention.

 The financial impact of technical debt is significant.
-It can consume up to 25% of an engineering budget, while organizations typically spend 60% to 80% of their software budget on maintenance rather than new development .
-Teams weighed down by high technical debt may deliver 25% to 50% fewer features compared to those working with well-maintained codebases.
+According to McKinsey, CIOs report that 10 to 20 percent of the technology budget dedicated to new products is diverted to resolving tech debt issues, and tech debt can amount to 20 to 40 percent of the value of an entire technology estate.
+Industry estimates suggest organizations spend 60% to 80% of their software budget on maintenance rather than new development.
+Teams weighed down by high technical debt often deliver significantly fewer features compared to those working with well-maintained codebases.

 sbb-itb-7c23fa1